 Established in 2015, the Michigan 4-H State Youth Leadership Council (SYLC) is a statewide leadership opportunity for 4-H youth.
 SYLC members serve as representatives of the Michigan 4-H program, promoting 4-H through state and local activities, and can provide youth voice and perspective on the development of 4-H programs and curricula.
-SYLC members are also provided an opportunity to represent Michigan in attendance at the National 4-H Conference in Washington, D.C.

 SYLC members receive training on public speaking, advocacy, communication and leadership skills.
 SYLC is Michigan’s highest youth leadership opportunity and is a goal that older youth can aspire toward.
 SYLC members get to broaden their network and expand their knowledge of 4-H programs beyond their counties.